Impact Adventure Travel

 Day 1

+You will be picked up from your hotel.
 From Nairobi, drive through central Kenya's rich agricultural country and the cool central highlands of Kenya to the semi-arid northern Kenya.
-The drive takes us 5-6 hours and we wil arrive at Samburu Game Reserve in time for lunch and afternoon game drive.
+The drive takes 5 to 6 hours, and we will arrive at Samburu Game Reserve in time for lunch and an afternoon game drive.

 Main Destination: